Valeriisht/eRNAi_project/README.md

 <img align=right src="https://clipart-library.com/images/BTaKAn6gc.jpg" alt="# Codon-optimization Tool" width="100"/>

 - The phenomenon of environmental RNA interference (eRNAi) is based on the transfer of small RNA molecules (sRNA) between organisms to suppress the expression of target genes.
-Investigating the processes of environmental RNA interference provides novel insights into the dynamics of interactions between living beings.
+Investigating the processes of environmental RNA interference provides novel insights into the dynamics of interactions between living beings and raises the question of whether RNA could be transferred between organisms.

 ## Aim